Mlkurta/ENCE_3100_Michael_Kurta/Lab2/readme.md

 <img width="1000" height="908" alt="7BCDLs" src="https://github.com/user-attachments/assets/c1634caa-17f7-4879-a2ef-51d1191bec3b" />

 Circuit A provides the required output bits to the muxes when the sum of the two values is greater than 9.
+Circuit B receives input from the comparator indicating a value of 10 or greater; which then switches the 10s digit to a 1.

 ![IMG_7499](https://github.com/user-attachments/assets/70157944-532c-4d0d-9c17-fc9aef58dc42)